Vibe Coding: A nova forma de criar software em 2026

 The Core Tools Powering Vibe Coding

-Three tools have emerged as the pillars of the vibe coding movement, each taking a different approach to AI-assisted development.
+Four tools have emerged as the pillars of the vibe coding movement in 2026, each targeting a different profile and depth of technical skill.

 Claude Code: The Terminal-Native Agent